- About Garry

 - Alternative Diabetes Treatment

 What is Hyperglycemia?
 A blood glucose level of over 180 mg/dl (10 mmol/l) is considered hyperglycemia (signs high blood sugar), and can result in nausea, fatigue, and eventually lead to long-term complications.
 To correct hyperglycemia, patients commonly use a dose of rapid-acting insulin.

 Hyperglycemia is a hallmark sign of diabetes (both type 1 diabetes and type 2 diabetes) and prediabetes.
-Other conditions that can cause high blood sugar are pancreatitis, Cushing’s syndrome, unusual hormone-secreting tumors, pancreatic cancer, certain medications, and severe illness
+Other conditions that can cause high blood sugar are pancreatitis, Cushing’s syndrome, unusual hormone-secreting tumours, pancreatic cancer, certain medications, and severe illness

 In addition to having elevated levels of glucose in the blood, people with hyperglycemia often have glucose detected in their urine.
-Ordinarily urine contains no glucose because it is reabsorbed by the kidneys.
+Ordinarily, urine contains no glucose because it is reabsorbed by the kidneys.

 The main symptoms of hyperglycemia are increased thirst and a frequent need to urinate.
 Other symptoms that can occur with high blood sugar are

 Very high blood sugar levels can cause life-threatening complications, such as:

 Target blood sugar levels differ for everyone, but generally speaking:

 What They Do: Blood glucose meters (BGMs) measure a person’s blood sugar level.
 To use a meter, users insert a test strip, prick their fingers with a lancing device to draw blood, and then apply a small drop of blood onto a test strip.